Ian Happ Player Props: Cubs vs. Pirates

-Ian Happ, who is hitting .194 over his past 10 games, will be in action for the Chicago Cubs versus the Pittsburgh Pirates Wednesday at 8:05 PM ET.
+The Chicago Cubs and Ian Happ (.313 slugging percentage over his past 10 games, including one homer), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at Wrigley Field, Thursday at 8:05 PM ET.

-In his most recent game, he racked up four RBI (going 1-for-2 with a home run and a walk) against the Pirates.
+He is looking to get back on track after he struck out four times in his most recent game against the Pirates.

 Ian Happ Game Info & Props vs. the Pirates